 Practice Proper Maintenance

 Proper car maintenance begins with picking the right set of tires for your car, but it’s more than that.

-What is the best month to buy tires?
+What is the Best Month to Buy Tires?

 Like other items, there is a good time to buy tires.
 The best month to buy tires is either April or October.

-Buying tires is a big business.
+Car maintenance is a big business.
 Retailers know this, and it’s not uncommon to find rebates or deals to buy tires.

-The average cost of a set of tires cost between $100 – $300 per tire for a moderately- priced tire, according to TireBuyer.
+The average cost of a set of tires costs between $100 – $300 per tire for a moderately- priced tire, according to TireBuyer.
 Finding a rebate is a great way to knock down that price.

 Each of the above best places to buy tires actively work to help put you in a good set of tires.
 They wouldn’t be rated as highly if they didn’t.